skedgo/tripgo-api/docs/index.md

 Check `FastGo`, our [blog post](https://skedgo.github.io/fastgo-react-native/) and sample app showing one way of using the API.

+If you know how to debug a web app, look at the network activity for [our web app](https://tripgo.com/) to get an idea of which API calls to use when.
+(Filter for "satapp".)

 ## API specs

 The specifications are available in OpenAPI (formerly Swagger) format.
 Pick your favorite UI to browse the specs: